 Bulldogs love to eat.
 Their love of food can cause some to eat more than they should and put on too much weight, which adds stress to their joints.
 Work with your veterinarian to determine how much your Bulldog should be eating daily, and feed measured meals at scheduled times.
 Leaving food out all the time (free feeding) or eyeballing the amounts instead of using a measuring cup can pack on the pounds.

 Many Bulldogs also exhibit extreme possessiveness of their food.
 Called resource guarding, this is a serious issue that can become dangerous if not controlled.
 Talk to your veterinarian or professional dog trainer about ways to prevent or reduce resource guarding in your Bulldog.
 Additionally, always feed your Bulldog alone.
-Don’t allow other pets or people—especially children—to approach your Bulldog while he’s eating.
+Don’t allow other pets or people—especially children—to approach your Bulldog while eating.

 - Full of personality